-- (10) ensure that scholarships are portable during the school year and can be used at any qualifying school that accepts the eligible student according to a parent's wishes.
-If a student moves to a new qualifying school during a school year, the scholarship amount may be prorated. - (11) publicly report to the Department by June 1 of each year the following information prepared by a certified public accountant regarding their grants in the previous calendar year: - (a) the name and address of the student support organization; - (b) the total number and total dollar amount of contributions received during the previous calendar year; and - (c) the total number and total dollar amount of educational scholarships awarded during the previous calendar year, the total number and total dollar amount of educational scholarships awarded during the previous year to students qualifying for the federal free and reduced-price lunch program, and the percentage of first-time recipients of educational scholarships who were enrolled in a public school during the previous year. - (12) ensure scholarships are not provided for students to attend a school with paid staff or board members, or relatives thereof, in common with the scholarship granting support organization. - (13) grant scholarships to eligible students to cover part or all of the costs associated with attending a qualifying school or the allowable expenses incurred by a student in a home school. - (B) Financial Accountability Standards - (1) All scholarship granting organizations shall demonstrate their financial accountability by: $^{14}\,$ - (a) annually submitting to the Department a financial information report for the organization that complies with uniform financial accounting standards established by the Department and conducted by a certified public accountant; and - (b) having the auditor certify that the report is free of material misstatements. - (2) All participating private schools shall demonstrate financial viability, if they are to receive donations of \$50,000 or more during the school year, by: - (a) filing with the scholarship granting organization prior to the start of the school year a surety bond payable to the scholarship granting organization in an amount equal to the aggregate amount of contributions expected to be received during the school year; or - (b) filing with the scholarship granting organization prior to the start of the school year financial information that demonstrates the financial viability of the participating private school.
+(9) ensure that scholarships are portable during the school year and can be used at any qualifying school that accepts the eligible student according to a parent's wishes.
+If a student moves to a new qualifying school during a school year, the scholarship amount may be prorated.

+(10) publicly report to the Department by June 1 of each year the following information prepared by a certified public accountant regarding their grants in the previous calendar year:

+(a) the name and address of the student support organization;

+- (b) the total number and total dollar amount of contributions received during the previous calendar year; and - (c) the total number and total dollar amount of educational scholarships awarded during the previous calendar year, the total number and total dollar amount of educational scholarships awarded during the previous year to students qualifying for the federal free and reduced-price lunch program, 11 and the percentage of first-time recipients of educational scholarships who were enrolled in a public school during the previous year. - (11) ensure scholarships are not provided for students to attend a school with paid staff or board members, or relatives thereof, in common with the scholarship granting organization. - (B) Financial Accountability Standards.
+12 - (1) All scholarship granting organizations shall demonstrate their financial accountability by: - (a) annually submitting to the Department a financial information report for the organization that complies with uniform financial accounting standards established by the Department and conducted by a certified public accountant; and - (b) having the auditor certify that the report is free of material misstatements. - (2) All participating private schools shall demonstrate financial viability, if they are to receive donations of \$50,000 or more during the school year, by: - (a) filing with the scholarship granting organization prior to the start of the school year a surety bond payable to the scholarship granting organization in an amount equal to the aggregate amount of contributions expected to be received during the school year; or - (b) filing with the scholarship granting organization prior to the start of the school year financial information that demonstrates the financial viability of the participating school.